akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 You can use rule templates to insert values from Akamai Provider resources and data sources into your `rules.json` file.

-The `akamai_property_rules_template` data source supports variable replacement and the use of snippet templates from the Property Manager CLI :
+The `akamai_property_rules_template` data source supports variable replacement and the use of snippet templates from the Property Manager CLI.

 You may need to use different rule sets with different properties.
 To do this you need to maintain a base rule set and then import individual rule sets.
-You'll first need to create a directory structure, for example:
+You'll first need to create a directory structure, like this:

 ```dir
 rules/main.json